Fujifilm X-E1 vs Panasonic GX1

-The Fujifilm X-E1 and the Panasonic Lumix DMC-GX1 are two digital cameras that were revealed to the public, respectively, in September 2012 and November 2011.
-Both the X-E1 and the GX1 are mirrorless interchangeable lens cameras that are based on an APS-C (X-E1) and a Four Thirds sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Panasonic provides 15.8 MP.
+The Fujifilm X-E1 and the Panasonic Lumix DMC-GX1 are two digital cameras that were officially introduced, respectively, in September 2012 and November 2011.
+Both the X-E1 and the GX1 are mirrorless interchangeable lens cameras that are based on an APS-C (X-E1) and a Four Thirds (GX1) sensor.
+The Fujifilm has a resolution of 16 megapixels, whereas the Panasonic provides 15.8 MP.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E1 and the Panasonic GX1.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-E1 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Fujifilm X-E1 and the Panasonic GX1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX1 is notably smaller (18 percent) than the Fujifilm X-E1.
 Moreover, the GX1 is markedly lighter (9 percent) than the X-E1.
 In this context, it is worth noting that neither the X-E1 nor the GX1 are weather-sealed.